 Global Fund - HIV, TB and Malaria Programs

 Global Fund supports Save the Children to implement programs for responding against TB, Malaria and HIV in Nepal.
-Save the Children has been working as the sole principal recipient (PR) of the Global Fund grant in Nepal since 16 July 2015 for HIV, Tuberculosis and Malaria in all 75 districts of Nepal.
-The Global fund grant is implemented in close collaboration with the three different units of Department of Health Services, Government of Nepal, National Centre for AIDS & STD Control (NCASC), National Tuberculosis Centre (NTC) and Epidemiology and Disease Control Division (EDCD) for HIV, TB and Malaria respectively.
-The grant is implemented all over Nepal through partnership with government and non-government service delivery points (SDPs) including 35 non-government organizations as sub-recipients (SRs) of the Global Fund grant.
+Save the Children has been working as the sole principal recipient (PR) of the Global Fund grant in Nepal since 16 July 2015 for HIV, Tuberculosis and Malaria in all 77 districts of Nepal.
+The Global fund grant is implemented in close collaboration with the three different units of Department of Health Services, Government of Nepal, National Centre for AIDS & STD Control (NCASC), National Tuberculosis Control Centre (NTCC) and Epidemiology and Disease Control Division (EDCD) for HIV, TB and Malaria respectively.
+The grant is implemented all over Nepal through partnership with government and non-government service delivery points (SDPs) including 27 non-government organizations as sub-recipients (SRs) of the Global Fund grant.